mateusandre/TallerTechnologies/README.md

 # SQL script

-You can check the SQL script at the SQL directory
+You can check the SQL script at the \sql directory